pernicious-flier/ESP32_8266_semilimes_client/README.md

 #### SendTextMessage function
 The *SendTextMessage()* functionsend a text messages to a specified channel.
 To be able to work it should be configured with the Token and the Receiver ID (the ID of the channel):

-	String semilimes::SendTextMessage(String AuthToken, String ReceiverID, String Body);
+	String semilimes::SendTxtMsg(String AuthToken, String ReceiverID, int dest_type, String Body);

 	AuthToken: the authentication token related to your semilimes account
-	ReceiverID: this is the channelID where you want to send the message
+	ReceiverID: this is the channelID or UserID where you want to send the message
+	dest_type: this is to specify if the message is for a User or a Channel (can be "semilimes_user" or "semilimes_channel")
 	Body: is the body of the message

 #### SendSelectOptions function